 You must never accept gifts that would appear to undermine or influence good business judgment.
 You must never solicit gifts or favors from the people with whom we do business.
-On occasion, you may accept novelties, promotional items of a nominal value, or modest gifts if all the following are true:
+On occasion, you may accept novelties, promotional items of a nominal value, or modest gifts if: